 Taking time away from work during or after treatment can come with many unexpected – and often confusing – decisions to make.
 This session will arm you with important information on the Family and Medical Leave Act, short- and long-term disability insurance options, and how patients and healthcare professionals can work together to correctly complete medical certification forms.

 Stress: How to Manage It During and Post Treatment (3:45 pm)

 For most people, workplace stress is a given.
 Add cancer to the mix, and it can become debilitating.
 In this interactive workshop we will help you think about your priorities and how you can balance your job, family and own well-being to avoid letting stress get the best of you.
 Discussion will include how to:

 - Preserve what is most important to you during and after your treatment

 - Identify tools to help you maintain your best performance at work

 - Stay in control of your work and your life

 - Set reasonable boundaries at work and express them professionally

-Vocational Rehabilitation and Occupational Therapy services can be beneficial to support the transition of returning to work during/after cancer treatment, as well as improving the performance of daily work tasks.
+Vocational rehabilitation and occupational therapy services can be beneficial in supporting the transition of returning to work during/after cancer treatment, as well as improving the performance of daily work tasks.
 This session will address an overview of vocational rehab services regarding return to work and possible career change, as well as resources available to meet these goals.
 This session will also cover occupational therapy strategies to improve physical and cognitive functioning as well as strategies for energy conservation.
 Join us to learn what you can do to improve your work tolerance and job satisfaction with the ultimate goal of optimizing performance.